Skip to content

 182. Progress on commitment to ethical conduct and prohibition of corruption?

-The company reports that it provides training to new hires on its code of conduct which includes the prohibition of bribery and ethical conduct.
+The company reports that it provides training to new employees on its code of conduct which includes the prohibition of bribery and ethical conduct.
+It also ensures that all employees undergo annual anti-corruption training through its online platform.

 • N